10audrey01/EscAIpe-Room/README.md

 Project Overview

-Welcome to the Escape Room Game project!
+Welcome to the Alpha Escape Room Game project!
 This interactive game combines the power of JavaFX for a captivating graphical user interface (GUI) and integrates cutting-edge AI technology, specifically OpenAI's GPT model, to enhance the player experience and puzzle dynamics.
 Get ready to explore a world of mystery and challenge!

 Features
 Immersive Environment: Immerse yourself in a Escape Room setting, brought to life with JavaFX's intuitive graphics and interactive components.